 Students around the world learn about the Ecological Footprint in elementary, secondary, and university classrooms.

-From sociology to ecology, students in a wide variety of classes are assigned to use our online calculator to measure their personal Ecological Footprints, discover their biggest areas of resource consumption, and learn what they can do to tread more lightly on the Earth.
+From sociology to ecology, students in a wide variety of classes are assigned to use our online Calculator to measure their personal Ecological Footprints, discover their biggest areas of resource consumption, and learn what they can do to tread more lightly on the Earth.
+It’s now available in eight languages and works on mobile devices!

 Lessons for different educational levels and ages